Tynwald Advisory Council for Disabilities

 or voluntary welfare organisations with experience of work among, and the

 special needs of, chronically sick or disabled persons and including, if

 practicable, a disabled person or persons with that experience.

 Mrs Kate Lord-Brennan MLC (Chairman)

 Clare Bettison MHK

-Adrian Tomkinson from the Department of Social Care attends meetings in an
+Adrian Tomkinson from the Department of Health and Social Care attends meetings in an

 3 of Statutory Boards Act 1987 applies: the term of office for non-Tynwald